ArronJablonowski/OpenClawNotes/README.md

 - **⚠️ Log Out of Your AppleID and Cleanup Synced Data:** This will limit the impact if your system gets compromised, and the attack is able to elevate privileges.
   - If you've ever logged into your AppleID using this account or any account on the system, log out. *(Settings > click on your AppleID > click Log Out)*
   - When promoted uncheck all the boxes to save cloud data locally.
 Delete all of your pictures, and personal data from your user's directories.
-  - Check you Keychain & Passwords app, and delete out any stored credentials, etc. that are not needed for your lab enviornment. *(!!
+  - Check you Keychain & Passwords app, and delete out any stored credentials, etc. that are not needed for your lab environment. *(!!
 Ensure you're logged out of your AppleID first so you don't delete/modify your synced Keychain)*
   - Delete any synced iMessages or texts using the commands below.
 Replace the "{admin_user}" with your admin user's account name.
  ```
 # Kill the background agents first so they don't lock the files